Lilli-K2/ActiveMouse-SFB1315/README.md

 </p>
 <kbd>
 <strong>Additional information:</strong>
 The pictures used in the ActiveMouse pop-up can be adjusted to your liking, although we suggest sizing them to 800x600 as this size works best with the tkinter gui in our experience.
-Make sure to change the lick_image and no_lick_image paths to the actual images you are using.
+Make sure to change the <strong>lick_image</strong> and <strong>no_lick_image</strong> paths to the actual images you are using.
-You can also adjust the accuracy threshold for displaying an image indicating satisfactory tracking under lik_thresh.
-It is set to 0.9 by default which has worked well for our past experiments but can obviously adjusted to you needs e.g. 0.99 for only considering very accurately tracked points or 0.7 to also consider more inaccurately tracked points.
+You can also change the accuracy threshold for displaying an image indicating satisfactory tracking under <strong>lik_thresh</strong>.
+It is set to 0.9 by default which has worked well for our past experiments but can obviously be adjusted according to your needs e.g. 0.99 for only considering very accurately tracked points or 0.7 to also consider more inaccurately tracked points.
 Please note that you should update the Processor under <strong>Edit Proc Settings</strong> every time you make changes to the processor file.
 Any changes to the processor that disrupt regular dlc-live flow will inevitably crash the dlc-live gui.
 Should you find yourself unable to open the gui consider reverting back to ActiveMouse as it is provided in this guide.
 </kbd>